techidaily/site-win11-tips/source/_posts/boosted-methods-for-graphic-detail-recognition-windows-11.md

 ![check graphics card using task manager](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/graphics-card-check-1.jpg)
 3. The Task Manager window will list the name of your graphics card in the top right corner.
 You can also find the**Driver** and**DirectX** versions in the bottom right corner.

- Check out[how to use the Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) for more in-depth instructions on this tool.
+ Check out [how to use the Windows Task Manager](https://www.makeuseof.com/how-to-use-windows-task-manager/) for more in-depth instructions on this tool.

 ## 2\.
 How to Find Your GPU Model Using DirectX on Windows 11